Bursaries, Free Meals & Childcare

 Applying for a bursary

-Once enrolment opens on 12th August, we will add the link here for bursary applications for the 2021/22 academic year.
-Applications must be submitted in the STUDENT’s name and their student number and college email address are required for registration.
+Please follow this link to apply for a bursary for the 2021/22 academic year once you have enrolled.
+Applications must be submitted in the student’s name and their student number and college email address are required for registration.

 Important: You must provide evidence of all income sources or benefit(s) you or your parent(s)/carer(s) receive.
 Please upload these documents in full onto the online portal as and when requested.
 You will not be able to complete an online bursary application without this evidence.